connorjclark/hoten.cc/_posts/porting-zelda-classic.md

 Up until now only the built-in original Zelda was playable.
 Now that I had sound working, I wanted to be able to play custom quests.
 From my previous work on Quest Maker, I had scraped 600+ quests and their metadata from PureZC.com.
 Quests are just single `.qst` files, and I needed a way to get Zelda Classic their data.
 Adding them to the `--preload-data` is not an option, because in total they are about 2 GB!
 No, each file needs to be loaded only upon request.

+> [Quest Maker](https://hoten.cc/quest-maker/play/) was my attempt at remaking Zelda Classic.
+Eventually I realized it would take 20 years to recreate a 20 year-old game engine, so I gave up.

 When creating a new save file, you can select the quest file to use from a file selector dialog.
 In order to support that on the web, I needed to populate an empty file for every quest file so that the user could at least select it from this dialog.
-I have a metadata file of the [entire quest corpus](https://hoten.cc/quest-maker/play/quest-manifest.json) which I can use to seed the filesystem with empty files.
+To do that, I used a metadata file of the [entire quest corpus](https://hoten.cc/quest-maker/play/quest-manifest.json) to seed the filesystem with empty files.

 ```js
 // This function is called early on in main() setup.